Levelling the playing field for independent music companies and their artists across Europe

 EU legislation as now interpreted by the courts is currently incompatible with international copyright law and should be changed.

 We would be sceptical that this judgement could result in higher performance revenues in Europe, not least in the current climate.
 Instead we are concerned it would transfer value away from European producers and performers.
-The answer is a US domestic right.

 No payments should be made by European societies unless or until national laws is changed.